ScilifelabDataCentre/pathogens-portal-visualisations/postCOVID/README.md

 **weeklycontacts_healthcare.py** - script used to produce plot related to healthcare contacts divided only by diagnosis, NOT patient sex.

-**weeklycontacts_healthcare_divsex.py** - script used to produce plots related to healthcare contacts divided by patient sex.
+**weeklycontacts_healthcare_divsex.py** - script used to produce plots related to healthcare contacts divided by patient sex as well as diagnosis.

 **weeklycontacts_healthcare_small.py** - script used to produce plot related to healthcare contacts divided only by diagnosis, NOT patient sex.
 This is a smaller version that is used for the home page of the portal.